NorskRegnesentral/shapr/cran-comments.md

 > This refers to the Python wrapper of the package and is not misspelled.

+### NOTE 2 (on win-builder (release)):

+Examples with CPU (user + system) or elapsed time > 10s
+         user system elapsed
+explain 10.33   0.44   10.77

+> Although very limited, the examples requires some time to run as the computations are expensive.

+### NOTE 3 (multiple platforms):

+* checking installed package size ...
+NOTE installed size is  8.0Mb sub-directories of 1Mb or more: doc    4.4Mb libs   1.3Mb

+> The package is growing in size, uses more complied code, and the documentation is comprehensive

 ## Downstream dependencies
-There is 2 downstream dependency (PPtreeregViz, SEMdeep) of shapr.
-In addition, the package shapviz provides additional plotting functionality without stating an explicit dependency (I believe shapr actually should have be listed under Suggests?)
+There is 2 downstream dependency (`PPtreeregViz`, `SEMdeep`) of `shapr`.
+In addition, the package `shapviz` provides additional plotting functionality without stating an explicit dependency (I believe shapr actually should have be listed under Suggests?)

-All packages fails on R CMD checks, but I have submitted PRs to fix the issues.
+The 3 packages fails on R CMD checks, but I have submitted PRs to fix all issues.

 ### PPtreeregViz

 * Nov 26th 2024 I submitted a PR fixing the issue: https://github.com/sunsmiling/PPtreeregViz/pull/2
-There has been no reaction from the maintainer
+There has been no reaction from the maintainer.

 ### SEMdeep